Tips For Choosing An Attorney

 Websites from The American Bar Association and Nolo can help you with answers to general legal questions.

 Many lawyers who primarily serve individuals and families are general practitioners with experience in frequently needed legal services such as divorce and family matters; wills and probate; bankruptcy and debt problems; real estate; criminal and/or personal injury.
 Some have a narrower focus.
 Be sure the lawyer you are considering has experience in the area for which you are seeking help.

 - Call each attorney on the telephone, describe your legal issue, and find out if he or she handles your situation.

 - Ask if you will be charged for an initial consultation.

 - Ask for an estimate of what is usually charged to handle your kind of case.

-- Ask whether there are hourly charges or whether your attorney would accept a percentage of the settlement as a fee contingency.
+- Ask whether there are hourly charges or your attorney accepts a percentage of the settlement as a contingency fee.